tiagomonteiro0715/Basic_AI_Fossil_classifier/README.md

 [Tiago Monteiro](https://github.com/tiagomonteiro0715)

-##### Geology student from Lisbon University guided the selection of rocks in the images
+##### Geology student from Lisbon University guided the selection of fossil in the images

 Tomás Carneiro